nadavvoloch/SmartTransportationRuppin/sumo_running_simulation/README.md

-﻿# SmartTransportationRuppin

-# SUMO Traffic Simulation Project 🚗🚦
+﻿# SUMO Traffic Simulation Project 🚗🚦

 ## 📌 Overview
 This project is a **SUMO (Simulation of Urban Mobility) traffic simulation** controlled via **Python (TraCI)**.